IsmaHub/FreeText/README.md

 </body>
 ```

-And now, we write the code for instantiate a ``FreeText`` object which will do the magic.
+And now, we write the code for instantiate a ``FreeText`` object which will does the magic.
-Only require invoke the **autowriting** function which need receive a object as param.
+Only require invoke the **autowriting** function which needs receive a object as param.
 This object only require two properties:

-1. An array of strings with the words or sentences that it will write.
+1. An array of strings with the words or sentences that it will writes.
 2. And a string of CSS selector type of the element (in this case ``'#target'``).